What Is a Noun? | Definition, Types & Examples

-Unlike nouns, pronouns change their forms depending on the grammatical context they’re used in.
+Unlike nouns, some pronouns (mainly the personal pronouns) change their forms depending on the grammatical context they’re used in.
 For example, the first-person pronoun is “I” when it’s used as a subject and “me” when it’s used as an object, whereas a noun like “dog” would look the same in both cases.

 Common vs. proper nouns